scdenney/ba3_text_as_data/README.md

 ---

 ## 📜 License & Use
 This repository is for educational use in the BA3 Korean Studies program at Leiden University.
-Students are encouraged to **fork** and **adapt** the repo for their own projects.